 Sustainable Food Systems undergraduate certificate

 Strong local food systems are essential for healthy communities.
-Students preparing for careers in local food enterprises, health care, sustainability, education, business, nonprofit administration, social work, and many other fields will benefit from the skills and experience necessary to address the role of food in community life.
+Working professionals as well as students preparing for careers in local food enterprises, health care, sustainability, education, business, nonprofit administration, social work, and many other fields will benefit from the skills and experience necessary to address the role of food in community life.

 Why Study Sustainable Food Systems at Grand Valley?

-- A deep understanding of sustainable food systems and the effects on society and the environment.
+- Gain a deep understanding of sustainable food systems' impact on society and the environment.

-- An understanding of food needs of different communities.
+- Learn and understand the food needs of diverse communities.